drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

     * Glenn (Equip) - Iron Vest
     * Serge (Equip) - Golden Earring
   * Go to the left, and follow maze into room where your party stands on the glowing yellow pads and shifts the room.
+Serge should be at the front of the party.
   * Step outside to the blue shifter pad.
 Hit select until order is Leena, Glenn, Serge (Tail/Body/Head)
   * Step on blue switch.